matwerber1/goldenmate_orion_1000/README.md

 2. The [(de)serialization module for the battery's proprietary protocol](./orion1000_bms/protocol.py) was based on ChatGPT providing me with an [English translation](./docs/orion_1000_protocol_english.md) of the [original Chinese documentation PDF provided to me via email by Goldenmate](./docs/orion_1000_protocol_chinese.pdf).

-## Use case

-Personally, I plan to use my battery to power a few IoT devices (e.g. automatic door, light, camera) in a chicken coop that is not connected to the grid.
-The battery will be charged by a solar array and I want to use HomeAssistant (HA) to monitor battery status, health, charge etc. Once this Python client is done, I can wrap it into a custom HA integration.
-You could use or adapt this client for your own battery monitoring/automation goals, with or without HomeAssistant.

-## Why this project exists

-1. Goldenmate states on their website and the documentation that came with the battery that the battery supports "Bluetooth, CAN bus, and RS485/Modbus".
-However, bluetooth is only via their mobile app and they don't actually support standard modbus... they use a proprietary serial protocol over a physical RS485 (or CAN bus) connection.

-2. Goldenmate does not publish the details of their proprietary serial protocol, though I requested this over email and they were kind enough to share the details via PDF (see docs/).

 ## Hardware

 > Note - I'm a novice with IoT and totally new to battery BMS, RS485, Modbus, etc. and figuring this out as I go.
 There may be better ways to go about this...
 I'm just sharing what's working for me so far.